Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 # Identities

-The `Identity<>` value object provides generic functionality to create and validate the IDs of e.g. aggregate roots.
+The `Identity<>` value object provides generic functionality to create and validate the identities of e.g. aggregate roots.
 Its basically a wrapper around a `Guid`.

 ```csharp